jaravis-ai/LLMDetectionEngineering/README.md

 ## 🚀 Running the Project

-After completing the setup, you can run **Jarvis Agent** using Poetry and LangGraph:
+After completing the setup, you can run **Jaravis Agent** using Poetry and LangGraph:

 1. **Run the Agent**
    ```bash